-- Legislative changes in benefits applied through notice and comment rulemaking (often codifying the changes in the Code of Federal Regulations; and - Other coverage guidelines and instructions issued by CMS (e.g., Change requests and Program Transmittals).
+- Legislative changes in benefits applied through notice and comment rulemaking (often codifying the changes in the Code of Federal Regulations); and - Other coverage guidelines and instructions issued by CMS (e.g., Change requests and Program Transmittals).

-As indicated in section 10.2 above, MAOs must provide all items and services classified as Original Medicare-covered benefits.
-In applying this rule to NCDs, different rules apply depending on whether the significant cost criterion, described above in section 90.3, has been met.
+As indicated in Section 10.2 above, MA plans must provide all items and services classified as original Medicare-covered benefits.
+In applying this rule to NCDs, different rules apply depending on whether the significant cost criterion, described above in Section 90.3, has been met.

-90.4.1 When the significant cost criterion is not met
+90.3.1 - When the Significant Cost Criterion is Not Met

-When CMS determines that a NCD or legislative change in benefits does not meet a criterion for significant cost, the MAO is required to provide coverage for the NCD or legislative change in benefits and assume risk for the costs of that service or benefit as of the effective date of the NCD or as of the date specified in the legislation/regulation.
+When CMS determines that a NCD or legislative change in benefits does not meet a criterion for significant cost, the MA plan is required to provide coverage for the NCD or legislative change in benefits and assume risk for the costs of that service or benefit as of the effective date of the NCD or as of the date specified in the legislation/regulation.
 NCDs are effective on the date that CMS releases the Final Decision Memorandum for the NCD.
-The NCD effective date is the date when the new or changed benefit/service must be made available to enrolled beneficiaries by the plan.
-The implementation date in the corresponding Medicare Change Request (CR) /Transmittal guidance (TR) is the latest date by which MAOs must have payment system edits in place and coverage/non-coverage fully implemented for providers/suppliers.
-MAOs must ensure that the items/services are covered, and provider claims paid, retroactive to the NCD effective date.
-More information related to Medicare CR/TRs and manual guidance may be found in section 90.6 below.
+The NCD effective date is the date when the new or changed benefit/service must be made available to enrollees by the plan.
+The implementation date in the corresponding Medicare Change Request (CR) /Transmittal guidance (TR) is the latest date by which MA plans must have payment system edits in place and coverage/non-coverage fully implemented for providers/suppliers.
+Plans must ensure that the items/services are covered, and provider claims paid, retroactive to the NCD effective date.
+More information related to Medicare CR/TRs and manual guidance may be found in references provided in Section 90.6 below.

-90.4.2 When the significant cost criterion is met
+90.3.2 - When the Significant Cost Criterion is Met

-Prior to the adjustment of the annual MA capitation rate, if CMS determines and announces that an individual NCD item, service or legislative change in benefits does meet a criterion for significant cost, then the MAO is not required to assume risk for the costs of that service or benefit until the contract year for which payments are appropriately adjusted to take into account the significant cost of the service or benefit.
+Prior to the adjustment of the annual MA capitation rate, if CMS determines and announces that an individual NCD item, service or legislative change in benefits does meet a criterion for significant cost, then plans are not required to assume risk for the costs of that service or benefit until the contract year for which payments are appropriately adjusted to take into account the significant cost of the service or benefit.
 However, a plan must pay for the following:

-- Diagnostic services related to the NCD item, service, or legislative change in benefits and most follow-up services related to the NCD item, service, or legislative change (42 CFR § 422.109(c)(2)(i),(ii)); - NCD items, services, or legislative change in benefits that are already included in the plan's benefit package either as Original Medicare benefits or supplemental benefits.
+- Diagnostic services related to the NCD item, service, or legislative change in benefits and most follow-up services related to the NCD item, service, or legislative change (42 CFR § 422.109(c)(2)(i),(ii)); - NCD items, services, or legislative change to benefits that are already included in the plan's benefit package either as original Medicare benefits or supplemental benefits.

-Although the item or service may not be included in the services MAOs must cover under their contract in exchange for monthly capitation payment, MAOs, must still provide access to the NCD item or service by furnishing or arranging for the service.
+Although the item or service may not be specifically included in the services MAOs must cover under their contract with CMS, MAOs must still provide access to the NCD item or service by furnishing or arranging for the service.